-Ohio Paving & Construction has served a vast clientele in the greater Cleveland area, including site developers, municipalities, new churches, and expanding businesses who need larger parking lots to accommodate a growing workforce.
+Ohio Paving & Construction has served a vast clientele in the greater Cleveland area, including commercial property owners, site developers, municipalities, new churches, and expanding businesses who need larger parking lots to accommodate a growing workforce.
 Building a new parking lot can be a lengthy process, and for public institutions or large corporations, usually requires a bid.
 You can submit a bid package through our website, talk to an estimator, or download the bid request form to be sent at your convenience.

 Pricing A New Parking Lot

 Coming up with a price for a parking lot job requires a thorough amount of understanding of the proposed project.
 The less-obvious variables here include:

 - Effort necessary to clear the land for the proposed site work.

 - The expected net weight of passing traffic through each area.

 - The expected net weight of sitting traffic during business hours.

 - Whether or not the paving crew must work under a union contract and be paid the prevailing wage.